 There are lots of different ways we could raise the money to be able to make this happen.

 My whole journey into helping people start business started with a conversation about how traditional education (whether for adults or kids) doesn't actually teach us what we need to be successful!

-When I look at the skills I use on a day to day basis to be a full functioning adult they are; time management, organisational, project planning, presenting, influence, sales, networking, financial skills, investing and more.
+When I look at the skills I use on a day-to-day basis to be a full functioning adult, they are: time management, organising, project planning, presenting, influence, sales, networking, financial skills, investing and more.

 Did I learn any of those at school/college?

-The skills I use today to operate businesses, work with people and have fun have been developed by reading books, going on alternative training courses that I have paid for myself and working out what the opposite of what everyone else is doing.
+The skills I use today to operate businesses, work with people and have fun have been developed by reading books, going on alternative training courses that I have paid for myself, and working out what the opposite is of what everyone else is doing.
 None of them came from school.

-An independent business school that cared only about the students it supported not about grades or exams but just about their genuine happiness and success in life.
+An independent business school that cared only about the students it supported, not about grades or exams - just about their genuine happiness and success in life.